waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Active Pathing Notes & Strategies
 *   **Ledge Bypass (General):** When faced with upward ledges, always look for a route *around* them.
 This usually involves moving significantly away from the ledge (laterally or downwards) to find a clear corridor or grass patch that allows ascent to a higher elevation *above* the problematic ledges.
 Then, navigate laterally above the ledges before descending.
 *   **Agent Usage for Complex Paths:** If manual pathing to an objective (unseen tile, warp, item) is blocked more than once, use the `exploration_planner` agent.
 Critically review agent paths for ledge issues before execution.
 Provide the COMPLETE list of reachable unseen tiles.
 *   **Map Analyzer Agent Usage:** Proactively use `map_analyzer_agent` for pathing queries or locating features if manual pathing becomes difficult or when entering complex new areas.
-Test its utility regarding the Youngster at (17,44) or finding the Viridian Forest North Exit.

 # Viridian Forest Notes
-*   Youngster at (17,44): Encountered dialogue loop, escaped with 'B'. `map_analyzer_agent` (Turn 877) confirmed this trainer blocks the direct path north and cannot be bypassed.
+*   Youngster (ID 1, VIRIDIANFOREST_YOUNGSTER1) at (17,44): Encountered dialogue loop, escaped with 'B'. `map_analyzer_agent` (Turn 877) confirmed this trainer blocks the direct path north and cannot be bypassed.
 Battle is likely mandatory to proceed north in that section.
+*   Youngster (ID 10, VIRIDIANFOREST_YOUNGSTER6) at (28,41): Confirmed non-battling NPC.
+Dialogue: "You should carry extras!".
+Blocks direct westward movement along row 41.
+The tile (28,41) is non-navigable.
 *   (Track other trainers, items, and path through here)

 # Battle Notes